Skip to content

 • Becoming a landlord in the UK can mean benefiting from rental income and capital gains

-• It’s vital to pick the right property type, buy-to-let mortgage, and tenants, to be a successful landlord
+• It’s vital to pick the right property type, buy-to-let mortgage, tenants, and landlord insurance to be a successful landlord

-• The Renters’ Rights Bill will give tenants more – and landlords less – rights, when it becomes law later in 2025
+• The Renters’ Rights Act will give tenants more, and landlords less rights, when it becomes law on 1 May 2026

 woman doing calculations